 Our video collections include feature films, documentaries, training videos and much more.
 Our largest streaming collections are Films on Demand, Sage Criminology and Criminal Justice videos, and Alexander Street and Kanopy (see special note re Kanopy restrictions below).
 We also have a few titles on the Docuseek platform - see below.
 All streaming videos can be watched by members of the John Jay community from any web enabled device; off-campus authentication is by way of John Jay email ID and password.

-As of 4/19/2018, our access is restricted to kanopy films we have already licensed.
+As of 4/19/2018, our access is restricted to kanopy films we have already licensed during the 2017-8 academic year.
 For financial reasons we have had to curtail our Kanopy service.
 We are no longer able to offer our users the ability to choose and add videos to our Kanopy collection but we do still have access to about two hundred titles.

 Faculty wishing to request special access to specific new titles should contact the media librarian Ellen Sexton esexton at jjay.cuny.edu

 Please note New York, Brooklyn & Queens Public Libraries all provide the NY State community with remote access to the full Kanopy database.

 Academic Conferences and Lectures: